geekxingyun/how-to-open-source-a-project/README.md

 such as ,current open source project is using Apache Licence 2.0.

-if you want to choose other licence ,please check the article [how to choose free software licenses](http://www.ruanyifeng.com/blog/2011/05/how_to_choose_free_software_licenses.html)
+if you want to know more about software licence or choose other software licence ,please check the article [how to choose free software licenses](http://www.ruanyifeng.com/blog/2011/05/how_to_choose_free_software_licenses.html)

 ## 1.1 Getting Started